thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 Move the turtlesim window to the side, and select the keyboard terminal to drive using the following keys. **I** **J** **K** **L**, and **,**

 Drive your turtle around the window and save an image of the window showing the turtle and the path.
-Can you drive a better ROS than shown in this picture?
+Use the _Screenshot_ app in Ubuntu to save screen captures, or use the host OS.

 <img src="tutorial3_fig1.png" alt="drawing" width="750"/>